catseye/Wanda/README.md

 that if you have a strict stack discipline you have a push-down automaton, not a Turing machine.

-If we have unbounded integers, and a division operation or `swap`, we might be able to make a 1-counter or 2-counter [Minsky machine][].
+If we had unbounded integers, and a division operation or `swap`, we might be able to make a 1- or 2-counter [Minsky machine][].
 But we don't have those operations, and I haven't said anything about the boundedness of integers yet.

 And anyway, that all assumes this is a traditional stack-based language, which it's not!
-It's a string-rewriting language, and it naturally has access to the deep parts of the stack, because it looks for patterns in them.
+It's a string-rewriting language, and it naturally has access to the deep parts of the stack, because it goes and looks for patterns in them.

 In fact, from this viewpoint, the language looks a lot like a deterministic version of [Thue][].
 Every time we define a function like

     : $ not -> $ sgn abs 1 - abs ;

-it's like defining a rule in Thue like
+it's not unlike defining a rule in Thue like

     $N::=$SA1-A

-And Thue is Turing-complete, and the additional determinism isn't an impediment from the perspective of seeing what it can compute — a program which is written to accomodate an unspecified rewriting order can be written to work the same way when the order is specified and fixed.
+And Thue is Turing-complete, and the additional determinism isn't an impediment to what it can compute — a program which is written to accomodate an unspecified rewriting order (as Thue programs generally are) can be written to work the same way when the order is specified and fixed.

 So, if we were to leave the language as it is so far, we could conclude it's Turing-complete.
 Which is great, but also somewhat unsatisfying.